 TABLE OF CONTENTS

 Healthcare professionals are challenged on a daily basis with a variety of stressors as they care for patients.
-These job-related stresses can take a toll on the mind and body of these professionals, which in turn may affect the quality of patient care and outcomes.
-Work-related stress may also impact job satisfaction, workforce stability, and safety in the healthcare environment (Van Bogaert et al., 2013).
+These work-related stresses can take a toll on the mind and body of these professionals, which in turn may affect the quality of patient care and outcomes.
+Work-related stress may also impact job satisfaction, workforce stability, and safety in the healthcare environment (AHRQ, 2019).

-Healthcare professionals work in demanding situations, hold high expectations for themselves, and believe they should be able to handle anything no matter what the challenge.
-Fortunately, job-related stress is both “treatable” and preventable.
-Professionals can learn to cope with stress and burnout by gaining an understanding of stress and stressors, recognizing the signs and symptoms of job burnout, acquiring skills to manage its destructive effects, and preventing its occurrence in the future.
+Many healthcare professionals work in demanding situations, hold high expectations for themselves, and believe they should be able to handle anything no matter what the challenge.
+But burnout, compassion fatigue, and vicarious trauma are common risks they may face in their stressful work environment.
+Fortunately, work-related stress is both “treatable” and preventable.
+Professionals can learn to cope with different forms of stress by gaining an understanding of stress and stressors, recognizing their signs and symptoms, acquiring skills to manage the destructive effects of stress, and preventing or reducing its impact in the future.

 What Is Stress?